rock-core/rock-and-syskit/source/basics/deployment.html.md

 <iframe width="853" height="480" src="https://www.youtube.com/embed/JrgS23xEK9g?rel=0&amp;showinfo=0" frameborder="0" allowfullscreen></iframe>
 </div>

-**Next**: Before we move on to the Syskit runtime aspects, you may pass through an extension of the configuration code that [validates its consistency](validation.html).
-This is a more advanced topic, so you may also go straight to [the recap](recap.html) and go back to it at a later time.
+**Next**: Before we move on to the Syskit runtime aspects, you may pass *through an extension of the configuration code that [validates its *consistency](validation.html).
+This is a more advanced topic, so you may also *go straight to [publishing the package](publishing.html) and go back to it at *a later time.
 {: .next-page}